 Not all actors use microphones that are attached to their bodies.
 Some of them use microphones that are on the floor of the stage.
 Especially in smaller, more intimate performace spaces, if you're in the front row for such performances, you should make sure to be extra quiet as your voice may get caught on the mics.

 Buying merchandise of your favorite shows not only shows your support, but also helps them keep the show running.
 Oftentimes, you will want to check online on websites if they will have a certain item, however, more often than not it will not be available.
 The theatre is a great place to purchase merchandise, however, do wait till the end of the show to do so.

 12. Do not use flash photography

-An annoyance and perhaps even more, do not take pictures of the performing cast, with or without a flash.
-It is not only extremely distracting, but it is also very impolite in front of the other audience members.
-You can take pictures before the show begins, be it selfies or panoramic shots, however, once the show begins, do keep your phones in your pockets.
+It is best to not take pictures of the performing cast, with or without a flash.
+This will not only distract you from the performance on stage, but it is also very impolite in front of the other audience members.
+You can take pictures before or after the show, be it selfies or panoramic shots.
+However, once the show begins, do keep your phones aside.

 13. Use the loo beforehand

 Bathroom lines can be excessively long and irritating during intermission.
 It is advisable to go to the loo before the show begins.
 If you are watching a family show and have little ones with you, then going to the loo beforehand is a must.
-You will not want the kids getting restless and naggy.
-They can be a disturbance to the audience and performers, the kids will also feel more relaxed if they go beforehand.
+You will not want the kids getting restless and fidgety.
+They may become a disturbance to the audience and performers.
+In fact, the kids will also feel more relaxed if they go beforehand.